cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 }
 ```

-### Nested Macro Calls
+### Nested Macro Invocations in Macro Calls

-A common scenario for nested macros occurs when macro-decorated code blocks contain other macro calls.
-A concrete example:
+A common scenario for nested macros is when a macro call appears within the code block modified by a macro.
+A specific example is as follows:

-Macros `Foo` and `Bar` defined in package `pkg1`:
+Macros `Foo` and `Bar` are defined in package `pkg1`:

 <!-- run -macro9 -->
 <!-- cfg="--compile-macro" -->